OUR STAFF

 Rhonda Bullock

-the fiddle with the children throughout the school, planting the seeds for Fiddlehead’s music program.
-During the last several years, Rhonda has dedicated her time and passion as the school’s Music Coordinator.
+Rhonda spent her first six years at Fiddlehead immersed in play-based learning in the Pre-K classroom as an assistant teacher.
+During that time, she was able to share her passion for music, planting the seeds for Fiddlehead’s music program.
+Since them, Rhonda has dedicated her time and passion as the school’s Music Coordinator.
 Teaming up with the music teacher and several private music instructors, she ensures that all students have the opportunity to explore and nurture a love of culture, community, and creativity through music.
 Rhonda shares the gift of music with others through teaching both group and private violin/ fiddle lessons as well as playing and performing with the group Fiddle~icious, Maine’s largest fiddle orchestra.

 Heather Milberger

-showed her the joys of teaching music early on.
+Born into a musical family, Heather’s earliest memories are of singing in the church choir alongside her father.
 Music took her to study at New England Conservatory in Boston, where she spent five years exploring and expanding her personal style while teaching in the Boston community.
 Heather deeply values creating a space of expression for young musicians and strives to create community through musical connections.
+Heather lives in Portland with her cherished cat, Ophelia and is very active in the New England music scene performing her original music.

 Dawn Ellen Kirkland

 Before coming to Fiddlehead in 2019, Señora Kirkland taught Spanish in elementary and middle schools in Portland for several years.
 Prior to that, she developed and ran a study-abroad semester program in Ecuador that included the study of the Spanish language and Ecuadorian culture.
 Prior to that, she was an outdoor educator, primarily with Outward Bound schools around the world.
-Living out of her backpack for a decade, she led hundreds of student groups across the globe in leadership education through outdoor adventures such as mountaineering, backpacking, rock climbing, canoeing, kayaking, and
+Señora Kirkland holds a Masters in Experiential Education from Minnesota State University and a Bachelors in Art from SUNY Albany.
+She lives in South Portland with her husband and daughter, always eagerly planning their next adventure together.

 Katherine Uschmann